UKCloud/documentation/articles/oracle/orcl-gs.md

 **edge gateway**&nbsp;&nbsp;A virtual router that provides VDC network services such as DHCP, firewall, NAT, static routing, VPN and load balancing.

-**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN Protected.
+**Elevated OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides secure access to restricted networks such as PSN.

 **Oracle Enterprise Manager (OEM)**&nbsp;&nbsp;Oracle's on-premises management platform, providing a single pane of glass for managing all of a customer's Oracle deployments, whether in their data centres or in the Oracle Cloud.
 OEM provides management and automation support for Oracle applications, databases, middleware, hardware and engineered systems.